davekilian/davekilian.github.com/_posts/2023-10-12-consensus.markdown

 Well, that's just with one device.
 What if you had to manage two thousand of them?
 What if you had to keep all of them working all the time?

-Let's say your device normally glitches out once every two weeks.
-Then we’d be going a smidge over 1 million seconds between faults:
+Let's say your device normally glitches out on you once every two weeks.
+Then we’re going a smidge over 1 million seconds between faults:

 <div class="overflows" markdown="block"><center>